ksatola/Dog-Breed-Classifier-with-Deep-Learning/Writeup.md

 ## Introduction

 This project is about preparing a classifier allowing dogs and humans recognition.
-Given an image of a dog, the algorithm will identify an estimate of the dog's breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
+Given an image of a dog, the algorithm identifies an estimate of the dog's breed.
+If supplied an image of a human, the code identifies the resembling dog breed.

-We will define and train a Convolutional Neural Network  (CNN) using transfer learning, a technique that allows a model developed for a task to be reused as the starting point for another task.
+I define and train Convolutional Neural Networks (CNNs) using transfer learning, a technique that allows a model developed for a task to be reused as the starting point for another task.
 CNN network architecture is a specialized setup of interconnected neural network layers used in visal data analysis.
 CNN model typically consists of convolutional layers, activation function, pooling layers, fully connected layers and normalization layers.

-This project is part of XXXXXXXX udacity XXXXXXXX
+This project was completed as part of Udacity's [Data Scientist Nanodegree](https://eu.udacity.com/course/data-scientist-nanodegree--nd025) certification.

 ![Sample Output][images/sample_dog_output.png]